A beginner's guide to Orlando's theme parks

 Walt Disney’s 1965 announcement of his “Florida Project” put the small city best known for its prominence in the citrus industry on the map.
 Needless to say since the grand opening in 1971, Disney World has been wildly successful - spawning three more Disney Theme Parks, two Disney water parks, numerous resorts and restaurants and fueling the explosive growth of the city of Orlando over the past forty years.

 It wasn’t long before other attractions flocked to the city to take advantage of the tremendous annual tourist traffic.
-Universal Studios is practically across the street from SeaWorld and around these two titans arose even more entertainment options!
+Universal Studios is practically across the street and around these two parks arose even more entertainment options!

 Orlando truly has something for everyone.

 Magic Kingdom: The perfect park for families looking to experience the magic of Walt Disney’s grand vision.
 Brush elbows with your favourite characters in five intricately themed areas of the park (Fantasyland, Tomorrowland, Frontierland, Adventureland, and Liberty Square).

 EPCOT: The World Showcase is the premier destination for international food and drinks from eleven different nation-inspired pavilions all wrapped around the man-made World Showcase Lagoon, which hosts a spectacular nighttime laser light show, IllumiNations.